abhirooptalasila/AutoSub/README.md

 ## About

-AutoSub is a CLI application to generate subtitle files (.srt, .vtt, and .txt transcript) for any video file using [Mozilla DeepSpeech](https://github.com/mozilla/DeepSpeech).
-I use the DeepSpeech Python API to run inference on audio segments and [pyAudioAnalysis](https://github.com/tyiannak/pyAudioAnalysis) to split the initial audio on silent segments, producing multiple small files.
+AutoSub is a CLI application to generate subtitle files (.srt, .vtt, and .txt transcript) for any video file using either [Mozilla DeepSpeech](https://github.com/mozilla/DeepSpeech) or [Coqui STT](https://github.com/coqui-ai/STT).
+I use their open-source models to run inference on audio segments and [pyAudioAnalysis](https://github.com/tyiannak/pyAudioAnalysis) to split the initial audio on silent segments, producing multiple smaller files (makes inference easy).

 ⭐ Featured in [DeepSpeech Examples](https://github.com/mozilla/DeepSpeech-examples) by Mozilla